kajetanjasztal/matrix-tracer/README.md

 - harder to manipulate cells to take advantage of error correction (logo placement)

+### Example

+You can check example in `example/ts/index.ts` and to run it use `npm run build && npm run example`.
+Output files are rendered to `example/svg/`.

 ### Comparison

 Output of qrcode-svg uses `shape-rendering: crispEdges` style property on each